a \‘shȯrt-rēd’\ piece

 The new bike was something I had to wait for until the next Christmas, though.

-It is difficult to appreciate how important independent mobility is for children.
+It is difficult to appreciate how important autonomy of movement is for children.
 The opportunity to travel significant distance away from the home patch easily and quickly in groups with your mates opens up a whole new world for children full of possibilities.
-It is with peddle power that most children get to experience this sense of freedom for the first time.
+It is with peddle power that most children get to experience a sense of freedom for the first time.

-Later in this story, for example, my friends and I would check out our bikes from the school bike park at the beginning of lunchtime and head off in a pack to East Park park complete with lido (outdoor swimming pool for the unfamiliar).
-There we would spend an hour unaccompanied by any adults swimming lengths and diving to the bottom of the pool for pennies thrown in as a challenge before peddling like mad back to school and eating our sandwiches on the way.
+Later in this story, for example, my friends and I would check out our bikes from the school bike park at the beginning of lunchtime and head off in a pack to the Lido in East Park (outdoor swimming pool for the unfamiliar).
+There we would spend an hour unaccompanied by any adults swimming lengths and diving to the bottom of the pool for pennies thrown in as a challenge; then we would peddle like mad back to school eating our sandwiches on the way.